Meet our Team

 she/her/hers

 Dr. Elisa Sperandio serves as Manager of Training and Project Development in the Office of Assessment and Research.
 In Spring 2024, she received her PhD from the School of Geography, Development, and Environment at the University of Arizona.
-Her dissertation, based on ethnographic work conducted in Bologna and Torino, considers how Italian cities engage civil society in migrant reception and the production of urban welcome.
-Her research has been funded by the Social Science Research Council.
+Her dissertation research on migrant inclusion and housing in Italy was funded by the Social Science Research Council and the American Geographical Society.

 Degree(s)